-As parents, we all want to raise healthy, happy children, but parenting has become infinitely harder now that we have information about the latest and greatest at our disposal every second of the day thanks to smartphones, iPad, apps, and Aunt Millie who emails (or skypes) us about the dangers of Pink Slime.
+As parents, we all want to raise healthy, happy children, but parenting has become infinitely harder now that we have information about the latest and greatest at our disposal every second of the day thanks to Facebook, smartphones, iPad, and Aunt Millie who emails us about the dangers of Pink Slime.

 Regardless of socio-economic status, you can make a positive difference today, every day.

 You don’t have to be rich to be able to make an impact.

 In fact, having less money forces you to make smarter buying decisions, and as we know, we all vote — and make our voice heard — every time we buy, wear, or eat something.

 I personally find that empowering instead of discouraging.